I Tested 10 Winter Boots for Men to Find the Best in 2025 (That Are Actually Stylish)

 You couldn’t call the luggy sole “dressy,” but the Snowdon is a very impressive Balmoral style boot from Britain’s celebrated shoemaker Crockett & Jones.
 Known as one of the UK’s premier brands in the space — they received a Royal Warrant from His Royal Highness himself — this is the only boot from this company and on this list that’s made with the very rare construction called veldtschoen.

-“It’s crafted in a nice oak wax hide with a sturdy commando rubber sole using Veldtschoen construction, which is to say it makes the boot almost 100% waterproof,” said Jonathon Colon, the manager of their NYC store when we visited them.
+“It’s crafted in a nice oak wax hide with a sturdy commando rubber sole using Veldtschoen construction, which is to say it makes the boot almost 100% waterproof,” said Jonathon Colon, the manager of their NYC store when I visited them.
 “So it is a great winter boot, something that holds up to all the tough conditions.”

 Wrapping Up